 When you have a stuck zipper, that means that it got caught on something.
 So obviously, you need to remove whatever it got caught on.

-Let's try something real quick and easy first - get a graphite pencil and rub the tip of the pencil on the teeth of the zipper.
-And now try to work the zipper again - if it works then awesome.
+Let’s try something real quick and easy first – get a graphite pencil and rub the tip of the pencil on the teeth of the zipper.
+And now try to work the luggage zipper again – if it works then awesome.
 You fixed in less than a minute.
-But if it's still stuck, let's try a different fix.
+But if it’s still stuck, let’s try a different fix.

-You'll need some sort of grease or lubricant - preferably something that's not oil-based, because it will stain the fabric.
-Try using bar soap or even a lip balm - rub it on the teeth of the zipper, and then slowly work the zipper down.
-As you're working the zipper, reapply the lubricant every now and then - it will be quicker that way.
-Also, this is best way to fix a zipper that got stuck in fabric.
+You’ll need some sort of grease or lubricant – preferably something that’s not oil-based because it will stain the fabric.
+Try using bar soap or even a lip balm – rub it on the teeth of the zipper, and then slowly work the zipper down.
+As you’re working the zipper, reapply the lubricant every now and then – it will be quicker that way.
+Also, this is the best way to fix a zipper that got stuck in the fabric.

 There’s one more thing you could do if the zipper got stuck in its own fabric – bring it up a little bit while holding the rest of the zipper fabric out of the teeth’s way.
 Hold the fabric down with one hand, then slowly work the zipper down.
 Sometimes you can get the fabric out with just your hands and there’s no need for any additional tools.

 This is a pretty easy fix.
 There are actually plenty of different things you could do to replace a broken zipper puller.
 One of them includes getting a replacement puller and just inserting it into the slider.
-And keep in mind that you can pretty much put any type of a zipper puller you like.
+And keep in mind that you can pretty much put any type of zipper puller you like.
 You want it to have a star at the end?
 Go for it.
 Maybe you want a leather zipper puller this time?
 Why not!

 Just make sure that it’s approximately the same size as your slider.
 If you get a puller that is a lot smaller than the slider, it’s going to fall out.
 On the other hand, if you get a puller that is thicker than the slider, you will have a hard time inserting it.
 But, here are some of your options: